With our e-signature module, requesting client signatures is simple and fast.

 Are electronic signatures legally binding?

-The Uniform Electronic Tranactions Act (“UETA”) and the Electronic Signature in Global and National Commerce Act (“ESIGN”) provide legal guidelines for ensuring the validity of electronic records and documents signed online.
+The Uniform Electronic Transactions Act (“UETA”) and the Electronic Signature in Global and National Commerce Act (“ESIGN”) provide legal guidelines for ensuring the validity of electronic records and documents signed online.

 Together, these pieces of legislation allow electronic signatures to be recognized as legally binding if the following requirements are met: